windstream

 Yet again, lobbyists from AT&T, Windstream, and Cincinnati Bell are lobbying state elected officials under the false guise of improving communications in Kentucky.
 In a Richmond Register opinion piece, Mimi Pickering from the Rural Broadband Policy Group revealed the practical consequences of Senate Bill 99.

 Republican Senator Paul Hornback is once again the lead sponsor on the bill.
 As usual, backers contend the legislation moves Kentucky communications forward.
 Last year, Pickering and her coalition worked to educate Kentuckians on SB 88, that would have eliminated the "carrier of last resort" requirement.
-We spoke with Pickering about the bill in Episode #44 of the Broadband [no-glossary]Bits[/no-glossary] podcast.
+We spoke with Pickering about the bill in Episode #44 of the Broadband Bits podcast.
 They had a similar fight in 2012.

 In her opinon piece, Pickering describes the practical effect of this policy change: